pluteski/speech-to-text/blog/content/cooperative_game_terms.md

 Self-interest need not be part of the preferences, beliefs, and constraints approach.
 Preferences could be altruistic or even masochistic.

 ## Social Preferences and Social Dilemmas
 Social preferences are defined as the concern for the well-being of others and a desire to uphold ethical norms.

 ## Self-regarding preferences
 Self-regarding preferences are based on states concerning oneself alone.
+Self-regarding preference can be hard to detect, but can surface in some ways, for example by someone experiencing anxiety in a culturally unfamiliar interaction.

-**Other-regarding** preferences are based at least in part on states that occur to others.
-An other-regarding player cares about not only his own payoff, but that of his partner as well.
+**Other-regarding** preferences are based at least in part on states that occur to others, valuing the well-being of other people in the group.
+An other-regarding player cares about not only his own payoff, but that of other people as well.

 ## Ethics vs Morals
 Ethics and morals both relate to “right” and “wrong” conduct.
 Ethics refer to rules provided by an external source, such as workplace rules or religious principles.
 Morals refer to an individual's own principles regarding right and wrong.